 - Advocates: JOIN THE CAUSE!!
 Join us and speak up for the needs and rights of people with Alzheimer’s disease and their families.
 Advocates are asked to make two actions a year.
 Actions include: writing a letter or email, making a phone call, signing a petition, or visiting your local legislator.
 Add your voice to ours—become an advocate today!

-For a complete list of volunteer opportunities, please see the Volunteer Application above or contact the Volunteer Coordinator at email@example.com.
+For a complete list of volunteer opportunities, please see the Volunteer Application above or contact the Alyssa Marsico at email@example.com.

 Why I Volunteer: